 Use Form 3468 to claim the investment credit.
-The investment credit consists of the rehabilitation, energy, qualifying advanced coal project, qualifying gasification project, qualifying advanced energy project, and qualifying therapeutic discovery project credits.
+The investment credit consists of the rehabilitation, energy, qualifying advanced coal project, qualifying gasification project, and qualifying advanced energy project credits.
 If you file electronically, you must send in a paper Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return, if attachments are required to Form 3468.